-Kohl containers are made throughout the WANA region and are made of very different materials containing kohl for the adornment of the eye.
+Kohl containers are made throughout the WANA region and are made of very different materials containing kohl, a black powdery substance, for the adornment of the eye.
 They are found shaped like flasks, pots, hollow beads or tubes.
-Kohl containers have an extremely long tradition, starting in the Bronze Age and developing until recently.
+Kohl containers have an extremely long tradition, starting in the Bronze Age and developing until recent.
 Kohl is not only worn for beautification, but also for protection.
 Magically kohl diverts evil but physically it also preserves the health of the eye.
 The kohl container (often called makhallas) is both part of a woman's and man's attire and is even sometimes worn on the body as part of jewellery.

 In these pages you can find more information about the material culture of kohl.
 Should you like to learn more about these remarkable objects, please have a look at my book "Paint it, Black, biography of kohl containers."
 This biography of kohl containers is written to pay homage to these objects in all their diversity.